unoplatform/uno.toolkit.ui/doc/controls/ShadowContainer.md

 ---

 ## Summary
-The `ShadowContainer` provides the possibility to add many colored shadows to its content.
+The `ShadowContainer` provides the possibility to add many-colored shadows to its content.

 ## Remarks
-For now the control simply adapts its corner radius to the content's corner radius.
+For now, the control simply adapts its corner radius to the content's corner radius.
 More complicated shapes like texts or pictures with alpha, are not supported.

 ### XAML
 ```xml